adriankarlen/vscode-relapce/README.md

 </h2>

 This is a compilation of VS Code custom css and js files that can be used to customize the look and feel of VS Code.
-It is based on the [Lapce](https://lapce.dev) but ultimately styled according to my own personal preference.
+It is based on [Lapce](https://lapce.dev) but ultimately styled according to my own personal preference.